Stephen Gillers

-Stephen Gillers is a professor at the New York University School of Law.
+Stephen Gillers (born 1943) is a professor emeritus at the New York University School of Law.
 He is often cited as an expert in legal ethics.

 Biography

+Stephen M. Gillers was born in 1943.
 After graduating from Brooklyn College with a B.A. in 1964, he received his J.D. in 1968 from the New York University School of Law.